 I initially applied it by dabbing it with my fingers, and blending out with a beauty blender.
 A beauty blender does work well, but I also find a dense brush works well (like the Lise Watier brush, the Sigma F80 Kabuki, or the F82 Round Kabuki.)

-Overall, I am impressed with this foundation in the sense that it does blend into the skin, and does look more natural than many foundations out there!
+Overall, I am quite impressed with this foundation in the sense that it does blend into the skin, and looks more natural than many foundations out there!

 However, I am on the fence about whether I really like it or not.
 I seem to notice my acne scars more when I wear this foundation – it looks great at first, but after about an hour it starts to settle into my acne scars and texture on my cheeks in an unflattering way.
 I like it in theory, and sometimes it looks nice but sometimes I notice it makes my skin look flat.

-Bottomline: I think it’s worth a try.
-If you’ve got normal – combination skin, I think it will work better for you.
-If you’ve got super dry or dehydrated skin, you may not like it.
+Bottomline: I definitely think it’s worth trying!
+I think you’ll really like it if you’ve got normal to combination skin.
+If you’ve got super dry or dehydrated skin, you may find it a tad drying.